 - Ideally don’t eat too quickly

 - Try to avoid eating fatty, spicy or processed foods.
 Read our food swaps guide for alternatives

 - It’s advised not to drink more than 3 cups of tea or coffee a day, and to avoid drinking alcohol or fizzy drinks in excess

 Everyone will experience different symptoms of IBS, so there’s not one single diet or medicine that’s recommended for everyone.
-However, there are several practical steps you can take that can help ease your symptoms.
+However, there are several over-the-counter options you can try that may relieve symptoms.